 Leapfrog Top Hospitals

 Leapfrog recognizes the highest performers on the Leapfrog Hospital Survey through its annual Top Hospital designation.
-Top Hospital awards are given in three categories: Top Urban Hospitals, Top Rural Hospitals, and Top Children’s Hospitals.
-To be considered for a Top Hospital award, hospitals must submit a survey by August 31, 2016.
+Top Hospital awards are given in four categories: Top General Hospital, Top Teaching Hospital, Top Rural Hospital, and Top Children’s Hospital.
+To be considered for a Top Hospital award, hospitals must submit a survey by August 31, 2017.
 Hospitals receiving the award are notified in late October, and are announced publicly at Leapfrog’s Annual Meeting in December.
 The criteria for the Top Hospital awards are determined each year by a committee evaluating hospital performance across all areas of the Leapfrog Hospital Survey.
-Click here for more information.

 Competitive Benchmarking Reports

-Hospitals that submit a Leapfrog Hospital Survey by the June 30, 2016 first reporting deadline will receive a free Summary Competitive Benchmarking Report.
-These Summary Reports illustrate how a hospital compares to others in the nation in quality, resource use, and efficiency.
-The reports are generated by applying the Leapfrog Value-Based Purchasing Platform Methodology to 2016 Leapfrog Hospital Survey responses.
-The Summary Reports are e-mailed to the hospital CEO using the contact information and e-mail address provided by the hospital in the profile section of their survey.
-Obtain more information about Competitive Benchmarking Reports, the Leapfrog Value-Based Purchasing Platform Methodology, and more detailed performance reports here.
+Hospitals that submit a Leapfrog Hospital Survey by June 30, 2017 (the first reporting deadline) will receive a free Summary Competitive Benchmarking Report.
+These Summary Reports illustrate how a hospital compares to others in the nation on value.
+The reports are generated by applying the Leapfrog Value-Based Purchasing Platform Methodology to 2017 Leapfrog Hospital Survey responses.
+The Summary Reports are e-mailed to the hospital CEO using the contact information and e-mail address provided by the hospital in the Profile section of their survey.
+More information about Competitive Benchmarking Reports, the Leapfrog Value-Based Purchasing Platform Methodology, and more detailed performance reports here.